Michael Gill

 Biography

-I am a Senior Associate in the Commercial Property department having joined the firm in May 2024 from a leading Bournemouth firm.
+I am a Legal Director in the Commercial Property department having joined the firm in May 2024 from a leading Bournemouth firm.

 I qualified as a Solicitor in February 2014 and have over ten years of experience working in and then managing a busy Commercial Property team.